 Intermediate Project Management

 Project management is not restricted to certain industries or to individuals with certification as a project manager.
-Lots of us are expected to complete assignments that are not a usual part of our job and to get the job done well, within our budget, and on time.
+Many of us are expected to complete assignments that are not a usual part of our job.
+We are expected to get the job done well, within budget, and on time.

-This workshop is intended for participants who understand the conceptual phase of a project’s life cycle.
+This workshop is intended for participants who understand the initiation stage of a project’s life cycle.
 Participants will work through the remaining three stages: planning, execution, and termination.

 Improving Workplace Communications with DiSC®